vintaclectic/website-content/post/styled-components/index.md

 ## Extending an existing Styled Component

-If you have one component and you want to create a similar one, just styled slightly differently, you can use `extend`:
+If you have one component and you want to create a similar one, styled slightly differently, you can use `extend`:

 ```js
 const Button = styled.button`